Arcadia (play): Scene 3

-The third scene returns to the 19th century: Septimus is tutoring Thomasina, this time in translating Latin.
+The 19th century.
+Septimus is tutoring Thomasina, this time in translating Latin.
 Again their focus diverts, this time to the destruction of the Alexandrian Library, which upsets Thomasina.
 She mourns the loss of the knowledge stored there, and Septimus responds that all that was lost will eventually turn up again.
 They are interrupted by Chater, who succeeds in challenging Septimus to a duel, having learned (from Lord Byron off-stage) that Septimus wrote the damning review of his work.

 Scene 4

+The present.
 Hannah rediscovers Thomasina's primer containing her ideas on iteration and chaos theory; this recalls Septimus' assertion that what was lost is eventually rediscovered.
 Valentine reacts with interest to the notes, as his own research centres on similar concepts.

 Scene 5 (Act 2)

-Still in the present, Bernard gives Hannah, Valentine, and Chloe a preview of his lecture theorising that Lord Byron shot and killed Chater in a duel.
+Bernard gives Hannah, Valentine, and Chloe a preview of his lecture theorising that Lord Byron shot and killed Chater in a duel.
 When Hannah and Valentine challenge his logic, Bernard launches into a diatribe about the irrelevance of science, then departs for his lecture (and a promotional media appearance) in London.
 Hannah begins to suspect that the hermit of Sidley Park – who was reportedly obsessed with algebraic computations about the heat death of the universe, the theory suggested in Thomasina's diagram – could have been Septimus.

 Scene 6

 Returning to 1809, we learn that the duel never occurred.
 Instead, the Chater couple left for the West Indies with Captain Brice.
 Chater served as the expedition's botanist and his wife Charity was the captain's secret paramour.
 Lord Byron has also left the country.
 Septimus has gone rabbit hunting for Thomasina, who favours rabbit pie; he returns to find Lady Croom searching for him.
-She has found two letters, a love letter written by Lord Byron to her, the other written by Septimus in case he should die in the duel, to Thomasina about rice pudding.
+She has found two letters, a love letter addressed to her, and another to Thomasina about rice pudding, both written by Septimus in case he died in a duel.
 She invites Septimus to an amorous rendezvous.